Norman Foster. Common Futures

 5 October 2017–4 February 2018.
 Espacio Fundación Telefónica, Madrid, Spain

 The exhibition 'Norman Foster.
-Common futures' seeks to popularize the architect’s work and his vision of the future among a wide audience while revealing his sources of inspiration.
-The show, open from 6 October 2017 until 4 February 2018, focuses on the continuities in Foster’s work and confirms how the future and the past can inspire the present.
+Common Futures', curated by Prof. Luis Fernández-Galiano, and sought to popularise the architect’s work and his vision of the future among a wide audience while revealing his sources of inspiration.
+The show, open from 6 October 2017 until 4 February 2018, focused on the continuities in Foster’s work and confirms how the future and the past can inspire the present.

 Since his early works more than half a century ago, Norman Foster’s architecture has sought to employ technical expertise to anticipate the future and to overcome physical and social barriers.
 Inspired by both historical constructions and scientific progress, his projects reconcile tradition and modernity, urban intelligence and transformative capacity, aesthetic excellence and technological innovation.